 Adding a database provider to your application

-Most database providers for EF Core are distributed as NuGet packages.
-This means they can be installed using the
+Most database providers for EF Core are distributed as NuGet packages, and can be installed as follows:

 Once installed, you will configure the provider in your

 OnConfiguring method or in the

 AddDbContext method if you are using a dependency injection container.

 For example, the following line configures the SQL Server provider with the passed connection string:

 Database providers can extend EF Core to enable functionality unique to specific databases.

 Some concepts are common to most databases, and are included in the primary EF Core components.